viperproject/viper-linux-dev-docker/README.md

 # docker-eclipse

-Eclipse v4.4.1 in a Docker container
+Scala IDE v4.0.0 in a Docker container

 ## Requirements